Ross Wylie

 Ross Wylie (born 15 September 1991) is a Scottish racing driver.
 He started his motor racing career contesting the 2004 Mini Max Kart Championship, becoming a multiple kart champion in his native Scotland over the next eight years, before moving up to car racing in 2012.

 Having competed in the Volkswagen Scirocco R-Cup and Volkswagen UK Racing Cup in 2013, he won the British GT4 Championship the following year, co-driving the Beechdean Motorsport Aston Martin Vantage with Jake Giddings.

-Selected as a McLaren GT "Young Driver" in 2015, Ross spent that year and the next competing in the British GT Championship, challenging for outright race wins with Von Ryan Racing, driving a McLaren 650S GT3 followed by a Motorbase Performance Aston Martin Vantage GT3 in 2016.
+Selected as a McLaren GT "Young Driver" in 2015, Wylie spent that year and the next competing in the British GT Championship, challenging for outright race wins with Von Ryan Racing, driving a McLaren 650S GT3 followed by a Motorbase Performance Aston Martin Vantage GT3 in 2016.

-In 2017, Ross won the Britcar Endurance Championship outright in the MJC Furlonger-prepared Ferrari 458 GT, taking 10 overall podiums, including 4 wins.
+In 2017, Ross won the Britcar Endurance Championship in the MJC Furlonger-prepared Ferrari 458 GT, taking 10 overall podiums, including 4 wins.

-Ross contested the 2018 Britcar series with FF Corse, co-driving a Ferrari 458 GT3 with David Mason.
+Wylie contested the 2018 Britcar series with FF Corse, co-driving a Ferrari 458 GT3 with David Mason.
 He completed the year by winning the Sprint S1 category, claiming 13 class podiums, including 4 class wins.
-Ross is also an ARDS-qualified (Association of Racing Driver Schools) instructor and a freelance driving specialist.
+Wylie is also an ARDS-qualified (Association of Racing Driver Schools) instructor.
 Having been nominated as a BRDC (British Racing Drivers’ Club) Rising Star in 2013, he was selected as a BRDC "SuperStar" two years later.

-During 2019 Ross Wylie completed 7 rounds of the Britcar Endurance Championship, securing 3 class poles and 6 top-four placings.
+During 2019 Wylie completed 7 rounds of the Britcar Endurance Championship, securing 3 class poles and 6 top-four placings.
 He also competed once in the GT Cup Championship (GTC class FF Corse Ferrari 488 Challenge, class podium) and achieved a top-five finish in all four rounds of the Porsche Carrera Cup GB that he contested.